 PHYE 134.
-FITNESS FOR NURSES.
+FITNESS FOR THE HEALTH CARE PROVIDER.
 This course will focus on maintaining physical health while working in the demanding field of nursing.
 This will be offered virtually, via required readings, and videos.
 The students will have assignments weekly based on the assigned reading or viewing.
 These assignments could be response questions, exercise program designs or journaling exercise experiences, depending on the unit.

-Fall semester, one hour.
+The students will also be required to complete structured exercise programming based on the weekly class sessions to provide hands on experience formulating workouts and working to achieve fitness goals.
+Weekly workout reports will be submitted to the instructor.
+Fall semester, two hours.